chandojo/transparen-c/README.md

 Below is an example of how to do this
 ```
+# Access the container's shell
 $ docker exec -it transparen-c-pipes-1 bash

+# Once you are in the shell, navigate to the directory with the tests you want run
 transparen-c-pipes-1 $ cd tests/api

+# Run the tests
 transparen-c-pipes-1 $ python -m unittest
 ```